benjaminfoo/Architect/readme.md

 listed in the file: https://github.com/benjaminfoo/Architect/blob/master/Data/Scripts/Manager/BuildingsManager.lua

 ##### Planned features
 This is a list of planned features for later development - this will take some time however:
-- useable objects like beds, chairs, etc.
-- spawn dynamic entities like npcs, item
+- custom constructions, or existing constructions with custom actions / usages
-- define custom entities
+- define further custom entities
 - resource / cost management
+- spawn npcs
+- spawn items

 ### Changelog